Byrne-rma/Get_and_Clean_Data/CodeBook.md

 ##### Operations performed to clean up the data ####
 - All parentheses were removed from the variable names.
-- The labels of the last 9 variables in the new data set had the word `Body` repeated, for example `fBodyBodyAccJerkMag-mean`,
+- The labels of some of the variables in the original data sets had the word `Body` repeated, for example `fBodyBodyAccJerkMag-mean`,
-and were corrected to match the names shown in the third paragraph of the original `features_info.txt` file, where they
-are listed with only one `Body`.
+and were corrected to match the names shown in the third paragraph of the original `features_info.txt` file, where they are listed with only one `Body`.

 ##### Variable Names